 - 2 cups finely chopped walnuts about 200 grams

 - 3/4 cup of golden raisins plumped (about 100 grams)

 - pepper and crushed red pepper flakes to taste

 - In a large skillet, over medium heat, heat about 2 tablespoons of olive oil.

 - Sauté the garlic until fragrant, 1-2 minutes (do not brown).

 - Reduce heat to medium low and add the breadcrumbs.

 - Add 2 more tablespoons of olive oil and combine.
 Stir together for about 2 minutes (breadcrumbs will get slightly toasted and should absorb the oil).

 - Add the chopped walnuts and stir fry for another 2 minutes.

 - Add raisins and parsley.
 Stir to combine for 1-2 minutes.
 Set aside.
-Add up to 1 cup of cooking water (from the pasta) if mixture appears to dry.OPTIONAL: Add orange rind and combine with the raisins and parley.
+Add up to 1 cup of the cooking water (from the pasta) if the mixture appears to dry.OPTIONAL: Add orange peel and combine with the raisins and parley.